Erik Ruiz

 Erik Ruiz (born March 10, 1992) is an American professional boxer trained by former world champion Robert Garcia.

 Personal life

 Erik Ruiz is the uncle of undefeated prospect Andrew Ruiz.

 Professional career

 On June 3, 2011, Ruiz beat Shaun Solomon by TKO to win his professional debut.

+On April 4, 2024, Ruiz was scheduled to face Jose Tito Sanchez in Indio, California.